 Jacaranda season is upon us again here in South Africa (the trees bloom any time from September through to November – it varies slightly from year to year).
 These stunning trees blossom a stunning shade of purple bringing a smile to many.

 It struck me that the jacaranda trees and expats have a few things in common.
 Here are 5 ways that jacarandas and expats are alike.

-1. Jacarandas and Expats are not indigenous to South Africa.
+1. Neither jacarandas nor expats are indigenous to South Africa.

 Jacarandas originate from Central and South America and are also found naturally in Cuba, The Bahamas and Jamaica.
 Because of their gorgeous burst of purple blue blossom they have been transposed to many parts of Asia and also Zimbabwe and … South Africa.